Blessed is the man to whom God does not impute iniquity, in whose spirit there is no deceit. Psalm 32:2

 You will surround me with songs of deliverance.

-8 I will instruct you and teach you in the way which you shall go.
+8 I will instruct you and teach you the way to go.

 I will counsel you with my eye on you.

-9 Don’t be like the horse, or like the mule, which have no understanding,
+9 Do not be like the horse, or like the mule, which have no understanding,

 who are controlled by bit and bridle, or else they will not come near to you.